-Finally, you will become eligible to enroll in benefits on the first day of the calendar month following the date you complete one full month of continuous service as an employee, provided you are regulary scheduled to work at least 20 hours per week.
+Elected benefits become effective on the first day of the calendar month following the date you complete one full month of continuous service as an employee, provided you are regularly scheduled to work at least 20 hours per week.

-Employees can select from one of two health insurance plans for them and their dependents.
+Employees can select from one of two health insurance plans for themselves and their dependents.
 Employees must make a payroll contribution for health insurance coverage.
 SVHC pays for part of this coverage.

-Employees may select one of two dental plans for them and their dependents.
+Employees may select one of two dental plans for themselves and their dependents.
 Employees are obligated to make a payroll contribution for dental insurance coverage.
 SVHC pays for part of this coverage.

 SVHC provides benefit eligible employees with one times their annual salary of basic life insurance and AD&D coverage up to a maximum of $450,000.
 Employees can select supplemental life insurance and AD&D coverage up to five times their base annual earnings up to a maximum of $1,025,000 when combined with the basic life insurance.